k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_classification_plugins.md

 If a regular expression (known as regex) matches the field's data, a Classification property is added to the field with a value corresponding to the matching regex (e.g., EMAIL).
 If a match is found for more than one expression, the property is created with the Classification that got a higher calculated score.

-To update the data profiling rules, go to the [Catalog Settings > Classifier Regex Setup tab](../10_catalog_settings.md#classifier-regex-setup).
+To update the data profiling rules, go to the [Catalog Settings > Classifier Regex tab](../10_catalog_settings.md#classifier-regex-tab).

 **Example:**